MuhammadAfridi1234/CSE-475-Project-/README.md

 This project is released under the MIT License.
 See LICENSE for details.

 <div align="center"> Made with ❤️ for sustainable agriculture and accessible AI. ⭐ Star this repository if you find it useful for your research! </div> ```
+This is a complete, production‑ready README.
+Just copy the entire block into your README.md file.
+Replace placeholder numbers (like 95.6%, 94.2%, etc.) with your actual results when available.